ViragRajput/PhpMVCFramework/README.md

-# Simple PHP MVC Framework
+# Small PHP MVC Framework

 This is a basic MVC framework written in PHP designed for learning and example purposes.
 The framework provides the core structure and scaffolding to start building an application using the model-view-controller pattern.